 The best error message is the one that never shows up.
 It is always better to prevent errors from happening in the first place by guiding users in the right direction ahead of time.
-But, when errors do arise, well-designed error handling not only helps teach users how to use the app as you intended, but also prevents users from feeling ignorant.
+But, when errors do arise, well-designed error handling helps teach users how to use the app as you intended.
+In this article, Nick Babich will examine how the design of apps can be optimized to prevent user errors and how to create effective error messages in cases when errors occur independently of user input.

 Read more…

-For this Quick Tip, we have done some digging around and found some interesting UI demos and concepts for you to indulge in and build upon: dialog and modal windows, signup and login screens, navigation and menus, sliders and toggles.
+In this article, Cosima Mielke has done some digging around and found some interesting UI demos and concepts for you to indulge in and build upon: dialog and modal windows, signup and login screens, navigation and menus, sliders and toggles.
 Small bits of delight that make the user’s interaction with a website or app more pleasant.
 Enjoy!

 Read more…